Cults

 Lesson 3 w/answersThe Church of Christ, Scientist (Christian Science)

-This week as our study of cults continues it’s a case of mind over matter, or it’s the mind that matters, or no matter at all….I’m speaking of course of the Church of Christ Scientist – or Christian Scientist as it’s also known.
-Again this week we’ll see a little Biblical truth scattered among the lies, distortions, and a complete dependence on mankind’s will and intuition put forth as a “Christian” religion.
-Human reason and will packaged as a Christian faith.
-As you study the questions, and discover the answers this week our study will bring you face-to-face with the reality around us and why so many people flock to these false teachers and prophets.
-Again this week we’ll learn as much about sound Christian doctrine as we do about another false religion.
+In this lesson, our study of cults continues; and it’s a case of mind over matter, or it’s the mind that matters, or no matter at all.
+I’m speaking of course of the Church of Christ Scientist—or Christian Scientist as it is also known.
+With this religion, we will observe a few Biblical truths scattered among the lies, distortions, and complete dependence on mankind’s will and intuition—put forth as a "Christian" religion.
+Again, human reason and human will packaged as a Christian faith.
+As you study the questions, and discover the answers to them, our study will bring you face-to-face with the reality around us and why so many people flock to these false teachers and prophets.
+In doing so, we will once again learn as much about sound Christian doctrine as we do about this other false religion.

-So get your research tools handy -- you might find the Internet extremely helpful this week -- as well as Dr. Martin’s book, "The Kingdom of the Cults", and answer the following questions:
+So get your research tools handy—you might find the Internet extremely helpful this week—as well as Dr. Martin’s book, "The Kingdom of the Cults", and answer the following questions:

 1. Who founded the Christian Science Church?